mohammadoumar/emotion_classification_LR/README.md

 # 📣 Introduction 📣

 **Sentiment Analysis and Emotion Classification in Comics using LLMs:** This ongoing project addresses sentiment analysis and emotion classification in comics using large langauge models (LLMs).
 We reformulate emotion classification in comics as a *text generation task* where the LLM is prompted to generate the emotion label for utterance(s).
-We implement emotion classification as zero-shot classification (ZSC), in-context learning (ICL), retrieval augmented generation (RAG) and fine-tuning (FT).
+We implement emotion classification as *zero-shot classification* (ZSC), *in-context learning* (ICL), *fine-tuning* (FT) and *retrieval augmented generation* (RAG).
 We incorporate different contextual elements into the textual prompts such as, inter alia, scene information, page level information and title-author information.

 <br>